Namanzz/xeno-shopify-service/README.md

 # Xeno FDE Internship Assignment: Shopify Insights Service

-[cite_start]This project is a multi-tenant Shopify Data Ingestion & Insights Service, built as part of the Xeno Forward Deployed Engineer (FDE) Internship assignment[cite: 1, 3]. [cite_start]It demonstrates a full-stack application that connects to Shopify stores, ingests key e-commerce data, and visualizes it on a real-time dashboard[cite: 6].
+ This project is a multi-tenant Shopify Data Ingestion & Insights Service, built as part of the Xeno Forward Deployed Engineer (FDE) Internship assignment[cite: 1, 3].
+It demonstrates a full-stack application that connects to Shopify stores, ingests key e-commerce data, and visualizes it on a real-time dashboard[cite: 6].

 ## 🚀 Live Demo